Contrast-Security-OSS/docs/content/installation/proxy/ProxyAgentConfig.md

     }
 ```

 The important parts to note are the `load_module` directive at the top, which loads the Proxy agent into NGINX, and the various `contrast_*` directives.
-You can place the `contrast_*` directives at the `main`, `server` or `location` level in a [NGINX configuration](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
+You can place the `contrast_*` directives at the `http`, `server` or `location` context in a [NGINX configuration](http://nginx.org/en/docs/beginners_guide.html#conf_structure).
 The individual directives are explained below.

 * **contrast**: Turns the loaded agent on or off.
 Value options are `on` or `off`.
 (The default value is `off`.)
 * **contrast_debug**: Turns debug logging on or off.
 Value options are `on` or `off`.
 (The default value is `off`.)
 * **contrast_unix_socket**: Specifies the the Unix domain socket file path.
 This must agree with the location at which the Contrast Service has configured it.
 Values must be formatted as a string.
+(The default value is `/run/contrast-service.sock`.)
 * **contrast_app_name**: Application name for the agent as it appears in the Contrast UI.
 Values must be formatted as a string.
 * **contrast_analyze_response_body**: Turns on response body processing in the NGINX module.
 Processing response bodies can slow NGINX signficantly and use more resources on the system.
 Value options are `on` or `off`.
 (The default is `off`.)